-- WHEREAS, for about ten years, individuals and groups in the community have met to discuss how best to make our local food system more environmentally safe, socially just, and economically sound; and - WHEREAS, those discussions led to the formation of the Bloomington Food Policy Council (BFPC), which was incorporated as a 501(c)(3) non-profit organization in 2011 and "exists to develop and support policies that increase and preserve access to sustainably produced, locally grown, healthful food for all residents in Monroe and surrounding counties"; and - WHEREAS, in pursuit of this mission and after many hours of discussion within the Bloomington and Monroe County communities, research, and consensus-building, the BFPC has developed and is offering a Food Charter for endorsement by members of the community; and - WHEREAS, while non-binding, this Food Charter is community statement that provides a vision and a set of values and principles that help guide decisions in the community about policies and programs that affect the food system; and - WHEREAS, the Food Charter has been presented to and is supported by the Bloomington Commission on Sustainability, Bloomington Environmental Commission, Citizens Advisory Committee of the Monroe County Solid Waste Management District, Local Growers Guild, South Central Community Action Program (SCCAP), Bloomington Community Orchard, Center for Sustainable Living, and the Healthful Food for All Fund;

-NOW, THEREFORE, BE IT HEREBY RESOLVED BY THE COMMON COUNCIL OF THE CITY OF BLOOMINGTON, MONROE COUNTY, INDIANA, THAT:

-Section 1.
-As a governmental entity representing many citizens within the local food system, the City of Bloomington endorses the principles and goals set forth in the Food Charter, which is attached to, and made a part of, this resolution.

-PASSED AND ADOPTED by the Common Council of the City of Bloomington, Monroe County, Indiana, upon this day of , 2015.
+WHEREAS, for about ten years, individuals and groups in the community have met to discuss how best to make our local food system more environmentally safe, socially just, and economically sound; and WHEREAS, hose discussions led to the formation of the Bloomington Food Policy Council BFPC), which was incorporated as a 501(c)(3) non-profit organization in 2011 and fexists to develop and support policies that increase and preserve access to sustainably produced, locally grown, healthful food for all residents in Monroe and surrounding counties"; and WHEREAS, n pursuit of this mission and after many hours of discussion within the Bloomington and Monroe County communities, research, and consensus-building, the BFPC has leveloped and is offering a Food Charter for endorsement by members of the ommunity; and WHEREAS, while non-binding, this Food Charter is community statement that provides a vision and a set of values and principles that help guide decisions in the community about policies and programs that affect the food system; and WHEREAS, the Food Charter has been presented to and is supported by the Bloomington Commission on Sustainability, Bloomington Environmental Commission, Citizens Advisory Committee of the Monroe County Solid Waste Management District, Local Growers Guild, South Central Community Action Program (SCCAP), Bloomington Community Orchard, Center for Sustainable Living, and the Healthful Food for All Fund; , EFORE, BE IT HEREBY RESOLVED BY THE COMMON COUNCIL OF THE DOMINGTON, MONROE COUNTY, INDIANA, THAT: • As a governmental entity representing many citizens within the local food system, the ington endorses the principles and goals set forth in the Food Charter, which is ad made a part of, this resolution.
+D ADOPTED by the Common Council of the City of Bloomington, Monroe County, this day of, 2015.
+ATTEST: DAVE ROLLO, President Bloomington Common Council REGINA MO City of Bloom by me to the Mayor of the City of Bloomington, Monroe County, Indiana, upon this, 2015.
+REGINA MO City of Bloom SIGNED and APPROVED by me upon this day of, 2015.